Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Entropy and Purity

-We now use these two trace class density matrices to calculate their value for the different probabilities belonging to the five different studies of the entanglement associated with the piece of text `the animal acts', and which can be found in Table \ref{animalactsentanglements}.
+We now use these two trace class density matrices to calculate their value for the different probabilities belonging to the five different studies of the entanglement associated with the concept combination {\it The Animal Acts}, and which can be found in Table \ref{animalactsentanglements}.

 For `The 2011 Cognitive Experiment Study' we get

 For `The Google Books Natural Language Processing Study' we get

 For `The COCA Natural Language Processing Study' we get